RattleyCooper/spinim/README.md

   - This is nested spin syntax
   - This is nested spintax

-# Installation
+# Installation / Compiling

-For python, you will have to compile the pyd for your system using nim/nimpy
+For python, you will have to compile the pyd for the target system using nim/nimpy

+`nim c --app:lib --out:spinim.pyd spinim`

 https://github.com/yglukhov/nimpy

 I am working on a nimble release for nim users.
-For now it should be easy enough to copy into a project.
-Sorry!
+For now it should be easy enough to copy the small function into a project.
+Sorry, I am very new to nim and am still learning a lot!

 # How to use this module